paypal/paypal-checkout-components/README.md

 your customer through the payment process.
 After the payment is complete, we will notify you using a javascript callback, and you can take your customer to a success page.

+**Important Note:** This component internally uses the PayPal Checkout component.
+All you need to do is drop the button onto your web page, and the PayPal Checkout flow will be launched whenever your customer clicks on the button.

 ### [Simple Javascript Button Integration](./docs/button-simple.md)

 This integration lets you specify all of your payment parameters all at once, to render a button onto the page.